 – Try to flex your feet and do wrist tap, alternating feet.

 – Lower into Hollow Body (Half Boat or Low Boat), try reaching arms above head.

-Baby Cobra; long spine, back of neck and lower back wrinkle free.
-Backbend comes from thoracic spine not lower back.
+– Cobra; Backbend comes from thoracic spine not lower back.

-- Lying down on belly, shoulder & pec stretch (straight arm and also 90-degree angle).
+– Lying down on belly, shoulder & pec stretch (straight arm and also cactus arm).

 – Supine twist